Discovery Klingons and Star Trek's Continuity

 DIS is a total reboot with no ties to the old Star Trek

 Well, that is a conclusion we may draw for ourselves.
-But it is not supported by the official canon policy, which dictates that Discovery is "only" a visual reboot.
+But it is not supported by the official canon policy, which dictates that Discovery is "only" a visual reimagination.

-Summarizing, we will have to wait for Discovery to do two substantial things: give us a sufficient number of "classic" Klingons, and serve us some explanation why key figures of the Empire of the 23rd century (and their ships and styling) don't look familiar at all.
-Alternatively, the series may have chosen to show only Klingons that look like T'Kuvma, in which case Discovery would implicitly declare itself a (total or visual) reboot, irrespective of all affirmations to the contrary.
+Summarizing, Discovery fails to do two substantial things to justify the total redesign of the Klingons: give us a sufficient number of "classic" Klingons, and serve us some explanation why key figures of the Empire of the 23rd century (as well as their ships and styling) don't look familiar at all.
+The series has chosen to show only Klingons that look like T'Kuvma, L'Rell and Voq, by which Discovery implicitly declares itself a (total or visual) reboot, irrespective of all affirmations to the contrary.

-Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair.
+Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair and claws, as well as the observation about the "reptilian ears".